guille-gil/guille-gil/README.md

 ### 👨‍💼 Professional Background

 In my recent role as a Product Manager, I led a talented squad through the complexities of implementing an Analytics ELT Data Warehouse, harmonizing eight years of diverse data sources.
-Now, as a student, I dive deeper into data analysis, leveraging Python for insightful analyses and optimization models.
+Now, as a student, I dive deeper into data analysis, leveraging Python for insightful analyses, optimization models, and machine learning.

 ### 🎓 Education